 Step 6- After plugging both the speaker and mixer, you should connect the mixer output to the speaker input using the three-pin XLR cable.
 The mixer output is usually top right, while the speaker input is at the top or rear.
 Repeat the same procedure when connecting additional speakers

-Step 7- Connect the microphone of the sound system with mic to the first input of the system’s mixer located top left using another XLR cable.
+Step 7- Connect the microphone of the sound system with the mic to the first input of the system’s mixer located top left using another XLR cable.

-Step 8- Ensure that all the volume knobs and gains in the sound system with mic’s mixer are set to the lowest level available.
+Step 8- Ensure that all the volume knobs and gains in the sound system with the mic’s mixer are set to the lowest level available.

-Step 9- Ensure that all the PAN and Equalizer knobs are positioned at the center of your sound system with mic’s mixer.
+Step 9- Ensure that all the PAN and Equalizer knobs are positioned at the center of your sound system with the mic’s mixer.

 Step 10- Once you have carried out the above steps, you can now power on the mixers

 Step 11- Power on the sound system with mic speakers